Digitalturkk/Getman-Postman-Clone/docs/USER_GUIDE.md

 - Form data
 - `x-www-form-urlencoded`

 JSON bodies are validated before sending for methods that send a body.
-If the JSON is invalid, ApiForge shows an error.
+If the JSON is invalid, Getman shows an error.

 GET and HEAD requests ignore the body, so body validation does not block those requests.